cclauss/SyncReaction/README.md

 |------------|---------------|-------------|
 |Alt+n       |lessDelay      | add -0.05 to delay |
 |Alt+m       |addDelay       | add 0.05 to delay |

+>Support for syncing with multiple youtube videos is available but is still experimental.
+When connected to multiple videos, the key bindings above will change delay for the youtube video currently in focus.
+If you want to change delay for all videos at once use `Alt+Shift+n` and `Alt+Shift+m`.

 ## Installation

 There are two parts to this project that you need to install: the mpv script and a userscript to interact with the browser.
 The following sections will guide you through the setup process.